-(a) The vice president of the Honor Council or designee shall serve as liaison to the accused student.
+- (a) The vice president of the Honor Council or designee shall serve as liaison to the accused student.
 The Honor Council vice president shall document every attempt by phone and mail to contact the student to schedule a meeting to review the accused's rights and the Honor Council procedures.
 It is the student's prerogative whether or not to attend this meeting.
 At the meeting, the Honor Council vice president will ensure the student has written notice of the charges and copies of the Honor Code, the Honor Council Constitution, and the Hearing Procedures.
 The vice president will describe the hearing procedures to the accused and answer questions.
 The vice president will also provide a copy of the investigator's summary report to the student and all written evidence or exhibits to be used in the case at least three days before the hearing.
 The vice president shall inform the student of the hearing date, time, and place.
-Training for the vice president shall be provided by the Dean of Student Life.

-(b) The vice president shall inform the student that he or she may bring one person from the SMU community and his or her parents.
+Training for the vice president shall be provided by the Dean of Student Life. - (b) The vice president shall inform the student that he or she may bring one person from the SMU community (a SMU student, faculty member, or staff member) and his or her parents.
 Parents and/or community support person are for moral support only and may not participate in the hearing unless called upon as a witness.
+Parents or family members who are attorneys may not be present in a lawyer capacity.
+Attorneys may not attend or participate in the hearing.

-ARTICLE IV - HEARING RULESAND PROCEDURES SECTION 1: GENERAL HEARING RULES
+ARTICLE IV - HEARING RULES AND PROCEDURES SECTION 1: GENERAL HEARING RULES

 - (a) Unless otherwise noted, all guidelines concerning shall follow the same general principles set forth by the University Judicial Code. - (b) The president or his/her designee shall act as the nonvoting presiding officer of the hearing. - (c) The accused may challenge any board member's eligibility to sit on the panel; however, the hearing board by majority vote, will have the final decision regarding the panelist's eligibility. - (d) Hearings will be closed to the public, except for the accused student's parents, the community support person accompanying the accused student, and Honor Council members-in-training.
 The accused student may request an open hearing, which may be held at the discretion of the president.
-Open hearings will waive all rights to confidentiality. - (e) Any person, including the accused student, who disrupts a hearing or who fails to adhere to the rulings of the president may be excluded from the proceeding. - (f) All proceedings are confidential.
-Violations of the policy on confidentiality will result in a board member's removal from the council as well as subject the board member to possible judicial action.
+Open hearings will waive all rights to confidentiality. - (e) Any person, including the accused student, who disrupts a hearing or who fails to adhere to the rulings of the president may be excluded from the proceeding.

-- (g) In accusations involving more than one student, the president will determine whether separate hearings will be held.
+- (f) All proceedings are confidential.
+Violations of the policy on confidentiality will result in a board member's removal from the council as well as subject the board member to possible judicial action. - (g) In accusations involving more than one student, the president will determine whether separate hearings will be held.
 If a single hearing is held, the accused students may be asked to testify with the other(s) out of the hearing room.
 Guilt or innocence and penalties will be assigned separately. - (h) If the accused withdraws from school pending a hearing, the Honor Council retains jurisdiction to render a finding of guilt and apply sanctions.